Your Rights and Safety Matter

 In California (under Code of Civil Procedure § 527.6), civil harassment is defined as:

-- Unlawful violence, such as assault or battery
+- Unlawful violence like assault or battery

 - A credible threat of violence